 Prevention to stop biting:

-Biting your nails is not only painful and inconvenient but breaking it is also a very difficult habit.
+Biting your nails is not only painful and inconvenient but breaking them is also a very difficult habit.
 Most people who bite their nails do not even notice that they are doing so until they are raw and their cuticles look and feel messy.
-But as with other habits, there are ways to restrain yourself and can learn to keep your nails safe.
+But as with other habits, there are ways to restrain yourself, and can learn to keep your nails safe.